RichardLitt/knowledge/processes/switching-from-github-pages-to-ssl.md

 - [ ] Set up Netlify.
 Make an account.
 - [ ] Add your site to Netlify from your GitHub Repository.
 Use the right build commands, such as `jekyll build`, and folder, such as `_site`.
+- [ ] Add your custom domain in the settings to Netlify
+- [ ] Rename the Netlify project to the name of the domain.
 - [ ] Add Gemfile to your site.
 It should have these contents, if Jekyll:

 ```